mgpai22/ergo-synced-node/README.md

 The config file can be edited while the node is running
 - Edit as normal and save
 - `docker compose up --force-recreate -d`

+Due to the node getting stuck on blocks, in the config there are now known peers set.
+The node will connect only to \
+peers that are synced and healthy.
+To refresh this peer list run `./updatePeerList.sh` in the respective directory.

 The node instance  can be removed with `docker-compose down` this will NOT delete the blockchain \
 files.